HALFpipe/HALFpipe/README.rst

 Contact
 =====================================

-For questions or support, please contact
+For questions or support, please contact:

 ilya.veer [at] charite.de